dbt-labs/corp/handbook/working_and_growing_here.md

 #### Step 3: Interview

-1. After you have applied to the role in Greenhouse, a recruiter or the hiring manager will reach out to you to move you through the interview process.
+1. After you have applied to the role in Greenhouse, a Talent Acquisition Partner or the hiring manager will reach out to you to move you through the interview process.
-    - With the Recruiter, there will be a series of questions to answer:
+    - With the Talent Acquisition Partner, there will be a series of questions to answer:
         - How long have you been in your current role?
         - Have you chatted with your current manager about your interest?
         - Why do you want this specific role?